What is this medicine?

 Keep out of the reach of children.

-Store at room temperature below 30 degrees C (86 degrees F).
+Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
 Protect from moisture and heat.
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?